-In this mode of wave propagation, the electric field component is totally transverse to the direction of wave propagation whereas magnetic field is not totally transverse to the direction of wave propagation.
+In this mode of wave propagation, the electric field component is totally transverse to the direction of wave propagation whereas the magnetic field is not totally transverse to the direction of wave propagation.
 It is abbreviated as TE mode.

 - Transverse Magnetic wave: